-You have to protect components, networks, and systems against unauthorized access and ensure the integrity of data.
-As a part of this, you must take organizational and technical measures to protect network-capable devices, solutions, and PC-based software.
+In the context of cybersecurity, you have to protect components, networks, and systems against unauthorized access and ensure the integrity of data.
+For this, you must take organizational and technical measures to protect network-capable devices, solutions, and PC-based software.

-Phoenix Contact strongly recommends using an Information Security Management System (ISMS) to manage all of the infrastructure-based, organizational, and personnel measures that are needed to ensure compliance with information security directives.
+Phoenix Contact strongly recommends using an Information Security Management System (ISMS) to manage all of the infrastructure-based, organizational, and personnel measures that are needed to ensure compliance with information security requirements.

-Furthermore, Phoenix Contact recommends that at minimum the following measures are taken into consideration.
+Furthermore, Phoenix Contact recommends that the following measures should at least be considered.

-More detailed information on the measures described is available on the following websites^{1,2}:
+More detailed information on the measures described in the following documents is provided here1: